Nubia: Christian Nubia

 By the seventh century, Makuria expanded and became the dominant power in the region.
 It was strong enough to halt the southern expansion of Islam after the Arabs had taken Egypt.
-After several failed invasions the new Muslim rulers agreed to a treaty with Dongola, called Baqt, to allow peaceful coexistence and trade, contingent on the Nubians making an annual payment consisting of slaves and other tributes to the Islamic Governor at Aswan; it guaranteed that any runaway slaves were returned to Nubia.
+After several failed invasions, the new Muslim rulers agreed to a treaty with Dongola, called Baqt, to allow peaceful coexistence and trade, contingent on the Nubians making an annual payment consisting of slaves and other tributes to the Islamic Governor at Aswan; it guaranteed that any runaway slaves were returned to Nubia.
 The treaty was kept for six hundred years.
 Throughout this period, Nubia's main exports were dates and slaves, though ivory and gold were also exchanged for Egyptian ceramics, textiles, and glass.
-Over time the influx of Arab traders introduced Islam to Nubia and it gradually supplanted Christianity.
-After an interruption in the annual tribute of slaves, the Egyptian Mamluk ruler invaded in 1272 and declared himself sovereign over half of Nubia.
+Over time, the influx of Arab traders introduced Islam to Nubia, and it gradually supplanted Christianity.
+After an interruption in the annual tribute of slaves, the Egyptian Mamluk ruler invaded in 1276 and declared himself sovereign over half of Nubia.
 While there are records of a bishop Timothy at Qasr Ibrim in 1372, his see included Faras.
 It is also clear that the cathedral of Dongola had been converted to a mosque in 1317.

 The influx of Arabs and Nubians to Egypt and Sudan had contributed to the suppression of the Nubian identity following the collapse of the last Nubian kingdom around 1504.
+Remainder of Christian Nubian refugees eventually established Kingdom of Fazughli that was only conquered by Funj later in 1685.
 A vast majority of the Nubian population is currently Muslim, and the Arabic language is their main medium of communication in addition to their indigenous Nubian language.
-The unique characteristic of Nubian is shown in their culture (dress, dances, traditions, and music).
+The unique characteristic of Nubians is shown in their culture (dress, dances, traditions, and music).

 Islamic Nubia

-In the fourteenth century, the Dongolan government collapsed and the region was divided and dominated by Arabs.
+In the fourteenth century, the Dongolan government collapsed, and the region was divided and dominated by Arabs.
 Several Arab invasions into the region and the establishment of smaller kingdoms occurred over the next few centuries.
 Northern Nubia was brought under Egyptian control, while the south was controlled by the Kingdom of Sennar in the sixteenth century.
 The entire region came under Egyptian control during Muhammad Ali's rule in the early nineteenth century, and later became a joint Anglo-Egyptian condominium.